-If you need your bagels to last a while (up to 4 months), you can freeze them!
-Simple take the bagel, slice it in half, and place them in a resealable, airtight bag.
+If you need your bagels to last a while (up to 4 - 6 months), you can freeze them!
+Simply take the bagel, slice it in half, and place it in a resealable, airtight bag.

-When you're ready to eat the bagel simply remove it from the freezer and pop it directly into a toaster.
+When you're ready to eat the bagel, remove it from the freezer and pop it directly into a toaster.
 No thawing required!

 If you made homemade bagels, make sure they are completely cooled before freezing.

 Believe it or not, there are a few things you want to avoid when storing bagels.
 Many people don't know these things, so help spread the word to your friends.

 - Do not refrigerate bagels.
 Many people think bagels will last longer in the fridge.
 But, that's just not true.
 The fridge actually promotes staling.

 - Do not tightly wrap bagels.
 This causes the crust to soften.
 And, as we know, the crisp, chewy crust is so iconic on bagels.
 Avoid aluminum foil or plastic wrap for bagel storage.

 - Do not be tempted to waste bagels.
 Even if you purchase bagels and then realize you can't eat them, don't let them mold or be thrown away.
 Simply freeze them (instructions above).

 P.S.
 If you enjoy learning fun baking facts like these, sign up for my 10 secrets to instantly become a better baker.
 You're going to love this free guide!